matthewvedder/currency-exchange-back-end/README.md

 ```bash
 npm test
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system.

 ## License

 This project is licensed under the [MIT License](LICENSE.md) - see the file for details.